-Yes, a court may make an order that the members of each class are to be notified of the action by way of: mail; publication in daily newspapers; and dissemination by radio, and where practicable, display a notice in prominent places, maintain a call centre for three months to answer questions, and to accept all "opt-out" members.
+Yes, a court will make an order that the members of each class are to be notified of the action.
+Depending on the circumstances, this can be via mail, a publication in daily newspapers and dissemination by radio.
+Where appropriate, notices may be placed in prominent places and/or call centres can be maintained to answer questions and accept all "opt-out" members, for a period of time.